 Creative coders turned their sights from media art to journalism.
 They’re writing software about ideas that have eluded traditional news organizations, either because they were too complex to explain in prose or they were trapped in a spreadsheet/academic paper.

-And that’s what I’m doing with Polygraph…liberating those ideas.
+And that’s what I’m doing with at The Pudding…liberating those ideas.

 A couple months ago, I published an article comparing historic and present-day popularity of older music.
 I used two huge datasets: 50,000 Billboard songs and 1,4M tracks on Spotify.